KaisenAmin/c_std/sysinfo/README.md

 - `char* sysinfo_cpu_architecture()`: This function returns the architecture of the Cpu that the application is running on.
 - `char* sysinfo_machine_host_name()`: This function returns fully qualified name for a machine.  also in Linux version this function only work if the machine has a FQDN to give - if not, the result of the getaddrinfo() ends up being the same as the unqualified hostname.

+- `char* sysinfo_machine_unique_id()`: This function returns the `id` for this machine. if no unique id could be determined . function returns an  `unknown` string. unique id is useful in network operations to identify this machine for an extended period of time.

 ## Example